Guideline

 five essential W-questions:

 Who are the users?
 What are their goals?
-Where and when do pain points occur?
-And most importantly — why do they behave the way they do?
+Where and When do pain points occur?
+And most importantly — Why do they behave the way they do?

 Research, interviews, early prototyping, and collaboration with cross-functional teams help me uncover real needs and move in the right direction from the start.